Clark and Division

 APA Citation (style guide)

 Hirahara, N. (2022).
 Clark and Division.
 Large print edition.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage Company.
+Thorndike Press, a part of Gale, a Cengage Company.

 Chicago / Turabian - Author Date Citation (style guide)